-Thus for commencement of the offence under domestic violence act, it is necessary to prove that wife is victim of domestic violence and act of domestic violence has been committed in shared house hold.
-If the husband harasses, harms, injures or endangers his wife (aggrieved person) with a view to coerce her or any other person related to her to meet any unlawful demand for dowry or other property or valuable security, it would also amount to domestic violence.
+Thus for the commencement of the offence under the domestic violence act, it is necessary to prove that wife is a victim of domestic violence and act of domestic violence has been committed in the shared household.
+If the husband harasses, harms injures or endangers his wife (aggrieved person) with a view to coerce her or any other person related to her to meet any unlawful demand for dowry or other property or valuable security, it would also amount to domestic violence.

 These facts are missing in your case therefore no offence punishable under the domestic violence has made out.
-Magistrate is bound to consider all the evidence brought on record to satisfy himself that whether offence of domestic violence has been committed or not.
+The magistrate is bound to consider all the evidence brought on record to satisfy himself whether the offence of domestic violence has been committed or not.
 Averments made by the aggrieved person in her complaint is the paramount material for consideration.

 Physical abuse, sexual abuse, verbal and emotional abuse as well as economic abuse has been defined under the Explanation I to section 3 of the D.V Act.
 As per Explanation II of section 3, the overall facts and circumstances of the case shall be taken into consideration to see whether the act, omission, commission or conduct of the respondent constitutes domestic violence or not.